hmajid2301/blog/content/slides/gophercon-otel/_index.md

 ## Metric Model

-- Name: A descriptive name like http_requests_total or cpu_usage_seconds_total
+- Name: A descriptive name like http_requests_total

-- Labels: Key-value pairs that provide context and allow you to filter and aggregate data across multiple dimensions
+- Labels: Key-value pairs that provide context

+---

+## Metric Model

 - Timestamp: The time at which the data point was collected

 - Value: The actual numerical value of the metric at that timestamp

----

-## Metrics & Otel

-- metrics and traces can be correlated
- - via exemplar

----

-## Exemplar

-Otel context to a metric event -> connect to a trace signal

----

-- (optional) The trace associated with a recording (trace_id, span_id)
-- The time of the observation (time_unix_nano)
-- The recorded value (value)
-- A set of filtered attributes (filtered_attributes)
-  - additional insight into the Context

 ---